 I took the content inventory from the audit and used it as a shared, high level way to document progress and set goals and priorities, using analytics, page hierarchy, and content quality as a guide.

-I ran some co-creation working sessions with stakeholders to reorganize the site, adjusting nomenclature, and reworking the global navigation to assist in wayfinding.
+I ran co-creation sessions with stakeholders to reorganize the site, adjust nomenclature, and rework global navigation for better wayfinding.

-I tested the prototype with users that covered our various user archetypes (data scientists, PhD candidates, professors, PIs, PPMI committee members, etc), and with varying degrees of familiarity with the old site.
-Users were able to freely interact with the prototype while providing feedback.
-I also had them do some tree tasks to see if the site taxonomy and new navigation was clear to them.
+I tested the prototype with users across various archetypes (data scientists, PhD candidates, professors, PIs, PPMI committee members) with different levels of site familiarity.
+Users interacted freely with the prototype while providing feedback, and completed tree tasks to validate the site taxonomy and navigation.

-Site structure and navigation was simplified through co-creation and validated with test users.
-Wayfinding was increased through quick links and resource modules.
+Site structure and navigation were simplified through co-creation and user testing, with improved wayfinding via quick links and resource modules.

-Despite the science heavy content, the language was simplified and made more concise to improve on comprehension and scannability.
+Despite the scientific content, language was simplified and condensed to improve comprehension and scannability.

-The site redesign focused incorporating the brand's bright colors and elegant typefaces in a clean, modern look, while making sure the site was responsive and accessible.
+The redesign incorporated the brand's bright colors and elegant typefaces in a clean, modern, responsive, and accessible design.